-Our risk management procedure aims to keep our tamariki, whanau, staff members and visitors safe during the time they are at our centre.
+With the aim to keep our staff, tamariki and visitors safe during the time they are at our centre we have designed City Heights' risk management procedure.

-All potential risks that we could encounter in our setting will be identified, registered, assessed, and dealt with, aiming to minimise, isolate or eliminate them completely.
-All risks will be discussed by all team members.

-- 1. All agreed potential hazards and risks are collected in our Risk Management Register, located at the office and available to everyone. - 2.
-Our register is reviewed annually and/or after an incident/event happen. - 3.
-A member of the teaching team will do daily checks to detect possible hazards in our environment, indoors and outdoors, before children use the area.
-If any hazard or risk is found immediate action needs to be taken to eliminate or minimize it.
-If not possible, we will eliminate or minimize the risk by cordoning it off from children or in the case of equipment, removing it whatsoever.
-Management will be advised so replacement or repair can be organised.
-Either action will be reflected in the report and pass on to management in writing1. - 4.
-Health and safety checks will be recorded daily with the initials of the person undertaken them.
-At the end of the week the H&S responsible check everything has been completed and addressed correctly, sign and file. - 5.
-A monthly review will be undertaken by the team leader of each room and an updated monthly report completed and file in the centre's H&S folder.
-This reporting will detail actions taken and will feed the Risk Management Register in the case we can identify a new hazard.
-This monthly review needs to be done in conjunction with the review of accidents and illnesses records to analyse if any relation among them, long term issue or trend can be detected. - 6.
+- 1. All potential risks will be identified, registered, assessed and dealt with, aiming to minimise, isolate or eliminate them completely.
+This will be discussed and agreed upon by all team members. - 2.
+All agreed potential hazards and risks are collected in our Risk Management Register, located at the office and available to everyone. - 3.
+Our register is reviewed annually and/or after an incident/ event happen. - 4.
+A member of the team will do daily checks to detect possible hazards in our environment, indoors and outdoors before children use the different areas.
+If any hazard or risk is found immediate action needs to be taken to eliminate or minimize it always that is possible.
+If not possible, management will be advised and eliminate or minimize the risk by cordoning off from children or in the case of equipment, removing it whatsoever until can be fully solved.
+Either action will be reflected in the report. - 5.
+Health and safety checks will be recorded daily with the signature of the person responsible and kept in our Health and Safety folder in each classroom. - 6.
+A monthly review will be undertaken by the team leader of each room and an updated monthly report kept in the centre's H&S folder.
+This reporting will detail actions taken and will feed the Risk Management Register.
+This monthly review needs to be done in conjunction with the review of accidents and illnesses records to analyse if any relation among them, long term issue or trend can be detected.
+Any relevant information and action taken must be shared with the team as soon as possible and feed the Risk register. - 7.
 All visitors must sign at the visitor register that they have read and understood potential risks and hazards they may encounter at our centre.
 A Visitor Risk Management register will be sitting at the visitor check in/out table for them to read through.